We are a charity motivated to honour and respect older people, providing services which are proven to overcome loneliness and social isolation.

-We are therefore truly thankful to have met these amazing older people whose voice not only formed the foundation of the charity, but who we were then able to support once the Charity officially founded in December 2013.
+Time to Talk Befriending was founded on the collective voice of these older people who told us they felt ‘invisible’, ‘forgotten’ and ‘alone’.
+We are therefore truly thankful to have met these amazing older people whose voice not only formed the foundation of the Charity, but who we were then able to support once the Charity officially founded in December 2013.

-Thanks to the support of retired professionals including social workers, we capture satisfaction data and insights from our scheme members and volunteers through regular reviews.
+Thanks to the volunteer support of retired health and social care professionals, we capture satisfaction data and insights from our scheme members and volunteers through regular reviews.
 These responses are monitored on a monthly basis to identify gaps in provision and areas for growth and development.
-These reviews are quality assured annually by our Members Panel made up of scheme members, volunteers and local partners.